Home Heat Pump Guide

 The refrigerant circuit is the core of the heat pump.
 These checks must be performed by an F-gas certified engineer:

-• Pressure checks: The engineer connects pressure gauges to the refrigerant circuit to verify that high-side and low-side pressures are within the manufacturer's specified range.
-Abnormal pressures indicate a leak, blockage, or component issue.
+• Pressure checks: Verifying that high-side and low-side pressures are within the manufacturer's specified range

 • Pipe insulation: Checking that refrigerant pipe insulation is intact and not degraded by UV exposure or weather